-With the purchase of an IBM hardware product, you get comprehensive warranty coverage.
-During the IBM hardware product warranty period, you may call the IBM Personal Computer HelpCenter (1-800-772-2227 in the U.S.) for hardware product assistance.
+With the original purchase of an IBM hardware product, you have access to extensive support coverage.
+During the IBM hardware product warranty period, you may call the IBM Personal Computer HelpCenter (1-800-772-2227 in the U.S.) for hardware product assistance covered under the terms of the IBM Statement of Limited Warranty.
+See "Getting Help by Telephone" on page 134 for HelpCenter telephone numbers in other countries.

-The following items are covered for the term of the warranty period:
+The following services are available during the warranty period:

-- Problem Determination Trained personnel are available to assist you with determining if you have a hardware problem and deciding what action is necessary to fix the problem. - IBM Hardware Repair If the problem is determined to be caused by IBM hardware, trained service personnel are available worldwide to provide the applicable level of service.
+• Problem Determination - Trained personnel are available to assist you with determining if you have a hardware problem and deciding what action is necessary to fix the problem.

-• Engineering Change Management - Occasionally, there might be changes that are required after a product has been sold.
-IBM or your reseller, if authorized by IBM, will provide Engineering Changes (ECs) that apply to your hardware.
+- IBM Hardware Repair If the problem is determined to be caused by IBM hardware under warranty, trained service personnel are available to provide the applicable level of service. - Engineering Change Management Occasionally, there might be changes that are required after a product has been sold.
+IBM or your reseller, if authorized by IBM, will make Engineering Changes (ECs) available that apply to your hardware.